BakkesModWiki/BakkesModWiki.github.io/content/useful_info/crash_dumps.md

 ![https://cdn.discordapp.com/attachments/869661160834744390/869671714735411240/unknown.png](https://cdn.discordapp.com/attachments/869661160834744390/869671714735411240/unknown.png)

 Hopefully you've found your issue.
-If not, try adding many `cvarManager->log("");` in places where you're suspicious a crash may have happened.
+If not, try adding many `LOG("");` in places where you're suspicious a crash may have happened.
 If a log doesn't happen that you expected to, you likely crashed before that statement.
 Debugging can be tedious, but hopefully the .dmp files can help